Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Receive a free resource: "Hiking Layering System Explained"

 Identifying plants while hiking - sounds boring?

 Botany for hikers can be somewhere in between.

 I'm here to tell you that you can easily learn over 100 plants, by breaking the process down into a simple stepwise approach.

 You'll need a bit of motivation, of course.

 As a kid knocking around in the woods in the upper peninsula of Michigan (United States), I learned a few plant names, mostly because they were unusual or useful:

-But it wasn't until I moved to the Pacific NW that my curiosity exploded.
+I moved to the Pacific NW and my curiosity about wild plants exploded.

 The mountains have waves of beautiful alpine flowers:

 Gradually over the seasons I began to pick up a few names here, a few there, until it dawned on me that I should be doing a more thorough job of knowing my "neighbors" as I was hiking.